Tuesday, November 17, 2015

 Door latch as a bottle opener

-Extendable Sun Visors
+✅ Extendable Wrangler Sun Visors for Better Sun Protection

 Wrangler visors conveniently slide out, blocking sun near the rearview mirror or along side windows, ensuring comfortable drives on sunny days.